Tips for Travelling with Toddlers on Long Haul Flights

 - Stay calm – however worried you are about disturbing others, getting cross or worried about what others think doesn’t help at all.

 - If offering a bottle or a cuddle doesn’t work, scoop them up and take them to the galley or the toilets at the back of the plane.
 Lights are dim, and it gives you a bit of space to cuddle and distract.
 This is what we have often resorted too several times.
 They will go back to sleep or calm down.

-Hopefully you feel a little more prepared for travelling with toddlers on long flights.
+Hopefully you feel a little more prepared for travelling with babies and toddlers on long flights.
 Do pop back and let me know how it went!